irfanshehzadsandhu/logseq/pages/Domain Driven Design fundamentals.md

 		- The anemic domain model is described as **a programming anti-pattern where the domain objects contain little or no business logic like validations, calculations, rules, and so forth**.
 		- I think in my earlier projects I was only using anemic domain models
 		- I think anemic word is derived from #Anemia is **a condition in which the body does not have enough healthy red blood cells**.
+		- [#A] Entity should be build using single responsibility principle.
+Evan says their core responsibility is identity and life-cycle.
+Discuss about life-cycle in detail with Arslan
+		-
 	-
 	-
 - # Terms used in tutorial